School of Lifespan Development and Educational Sciences

 - Kent Campus

-This non-degree program does not lead to a master’s degree.
-Students interested in obtaining an interpreting license and a master’s degree must also be fully admitted into a master’s degree program.
+This program does not culminate in a master's degree.
+Students interested in a master's degree at Kent State must be fully admitted into and complete requirements for the master's program, in addition to courses that are prescribed for licensure.

 - Bachelor's degree from an accredited college or university